 Although the Lynx split a pair of regular season meetings with Class 3A

 state champion Monroe Catholic, they captured their second state

 championship in four seasons after outscoring their opponents by over 30

 points per contest.
 Dimond was led by Class 4A state all-tournament selections Hines, Lasher and Crowe.

 Top Players: DaRon Holmes, Javon Small, Glenn Taylor, TyTy WashingtonResume:

-Earned first GEICO Nationals invite this past season, rising from an unranked preseason squad to No. 2 in the final MaxPreps Top 25.
+Earned first GEICO Nationals invite, rising from an unranked preseason squad to No. 2 in the final MaxPreps Top 25.
 The Dragons narrowly lost to eventual national champion Montverde Academy by two points in the GEICO Nationals semifinals.
 Washington averaged 24 points, seven assists and six rebounds per contest to earn first-team MaxPreps All-America honors.

 Top Players: LaMelo Ball, LiAngelo Ball, Lonzo Ball, Elizjah Scott, Onyeka OkongwuResume: